hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Tried moving to that room but get this error:  "You are not invited to this room"

 [15:20:00](#Y8tFrWlBvjX_0b08smnDU5PXHJ5xvMKlXKeYALOtMfE) <ldci (Fran√ßois Jouen)>:
-Same story for me Ì†ΩÌ∏¨
+Same story for me üò¨

 [16:09:18](#KrTxwKgNzEfijvkdFUJfjbWL04D0aEoS5Bir48MmwkM) <greggirwin (Gregg Irwin)>:
 It's an old one, so let's set up a new one.